 Pianist Andrew King is a soloist, chamber musician, and collaborative artist based in Connecticut.
 Mr. King has performed throughout the Northeast, including to a sold-out hall at Carnegie Hall’s Weill Recital Hall as soloist and with his colleague and friend, soprano Julie Reumert.
 He has played in masterclasses for several world-class pianists and pedagogues, including Edna Golandsky, Ilya Itin, Paul Roberts, Yael Weiss, and Robert Wyatt.
 After winning many regional competitions by age 17, Mr. King went on to Bowdoin College to earn his Bachelor of Arts degree in Music.
 He subsequently completed his master’s degree in piano performance from the Hartt School of Music as the recipient of the William S. Vincent Scholarship.
 While studying in Vienna, Austria, he and violist Sean Reilly won the first prize in chamber music for the Institute for the International Education of Students (IES) program in 2003, and they performed with musicians from Milan, Italy.
 Mr. King regularly performs on the St. John’s Summer Music Concert Series in Williamstown, Massachusetts, and will be featured in upcoming performances with the Farmington Valley Symphony Orchestra’s Chamber Music Series in Connecticut.

 In addition to performing, Mr. King continues to refine his technique as both student and teacher.
+He is a Certified Instructor of the Taubman Approach, the groundbreaking and transformative approach to piano playing that provides the necessary tools for musical expressiveness through healthy motions at the keyboard.
 He has studied extensively with Robert Durso, master Taubman teacher and co-founder of the Golandsky Institute, in New York; he was also a student of Gerald Stofsky in Vienna, and Margreet Francis and David Westfall at the Hartt School of Music.
 After teaching as faculty of the Hartt School Community Division for many years, Mr. King now offers private lessons at his home studio in Connecticut.
 He is a long-standing member of the Hartford Chapter of the Connecticut State Music Teachers Association, through which his students have frequently placed in local competitions.
-Mr. King is also a Certified Instructor of the Taubman Approach, the groundbreaking and transformative approach to piano playing that provides the necessary tools for musical expressiveness through healthy motions at the keyboard.
+He has also served as an adjudicator for the Hartford Music Teachers Alliance (HMTA) and has presented introductory workshops on the Taubman Approach.
 For more information, please visit andrewkingpianist.com.